srorcwolf/ProcessAwareManuscript/README.md

 ## Data availability

-The benchmark data generated in this study will be made publicly available through this repository.
-Dataset documentation and release information will be provided together with the public release.
+The benchmark data generated and analysed during the current study are available from the corresponding author upon reasonable request.

 ## Code availability